 This table provides a broad summary of local government borrowing and shows the latest monthly data.
-Quarterly totals are obtained from surveys of all Local Authorities in the UK, conducted by the Office of the Deputy Prime Minister (ODPM) Monthly figures are grossed-up estimates, based on a sample survey of 168 local authorities, accounting for about half of the total outstanding debt.
+Quarterly totals are obtained from surveys of all Local Authorities in the UK, conducted by the Department for Communities and Local Government (DCLG) Monthly figures are grossed-up estimates, based on a sample survey of 168 local authorities, accounting for about half of the total outstanding debt.
 The monthly figures are therefore subject to sampling error and are less reliable than the quarterly figures.
 Sources for the remaining monthly series are the Bank of England (bank deposits and bank lending), the FSA (Building Societies Commission) (building society deposits) Debt Management Office and the Public Works Loan Board.